netbox-community/ansible_modules/docs/plugins/netbox_inventory_item_module.rst

 ..
 Description

-- Creates or removes inventory items from Netbox
+- Creates or removes inventory items from NetBox

 ..
 Aliases